sruti-parthipan/LibraryManagementSystem/README.md

 ## Description

 The Library Management System (LMS) employing Merge Sort is a Java-based application designed to efficiently manage library operations by implementing the divide-and-conquer algorithm.
-This system enhances book cataloging, user management, and borrowing/returning of books through the application of the Merge Sort algorithm for optimized data organization and retrieval.
+This system enhances book cataloging, user management, and displaying names of books through the application of the Merge Sort algorithm for optimized data organization and retrieval.

 ## Features